PREPARING FOR THE FIELD SCHOOL

 It's best to start looking for your flight to Lisbon sooner rather than later!
 Remember that most flights that leave from the U.S. are overnight.
 This means you should look for flights that depart on the 12th in order to arrive on the morning of the 13th.
-We will be picking people up from the airport on the 13th and bring you back to the airport on the 3rd of August.
+We will be picking people up from the airport on the first day of the project and bring you back to the airport on the last day of your session.

-For departures from Lisbon to the U.S., be sure you look for flights that leave on August 3rd.
-The project officially ends on August 3rd, and we'll be taking students to the airport on the morning of the 3rd.
+For departures from Lisbon to the U.S., be sure you look for flights that leave on the last day of the project.
+We will take students to the airport on the morning of the last day of the project.
 If your flight leaves on the day before or the day after, that's not a big deal and you can take the bus from Redondo to Lisbon.
-If your flight leaves very early in the morning on August 3rd, you'll probably need to take the bus on the 2nd and spend the night in Lisbon.
+If your flight leaves very early in the morning, you'll probably need to take the bus the day before and spend the night in Lisbon.
 We can recommend some good hostels if that's the case.